Commercial content | 18+ | T&C's Apply

-The 2016/2017 Cambridge United kit consists of an amber shirt with thin black stripes and black trim, worn with black shorts and amber socks.
+The 2018/2019 Cambridge United kit consists of an amber shirt with faded black stripes and black trim, worn with black shorts and amber socks.

 The Cambridge United stadium is the Abbey Stadium.
 Cambridge United have played their home games here since 1932, and was also the home of Cambridge Regional College Football Club between 2006 and 2014.

 The Cambridge United stadium capacity currently stands at 8,127, 4,376 of which is seated.

 The Cambridge United stadium layout features four main stands.
 These are the Main Stand, which is an all seater stand; the Habbin Stand, which is a terraced stand and named after famous Cambridge United supporter Harry Habbin; the North Terrace, which is also known as the Newmarket Road End or the Corona Stand; and the Marston’s Smooth South Stand.